The dimension of polynomial growth holomorphic functions and forms on gradient K\"ahler Ricci shrinkers: Introduction

 \end{itemize} \end{thm} Holomorphic $(p,0)$-forms which are $L^2$ have been studied by Munteanu and Wang in \cite{MW2014} and \cite{MW2015} under different assumptions.
 Our proof of Theorem \ref{thm: estimate for the dimension of holomorphic forms}(a) is by the same method as for Theorem \ref{thm: main theorem 1}(a), the main difference is that the curvature will affect the estimate for forms.
 The proof of (b) combines (a) and some ideas from \cite{MW2014}.

 The organization of this article is as the following.
 In section $1$, We study the relation between holomorphic functions and the eigenfunctions of the $f$-Laplacian on a gradient K\"ahler Ricci shrinker, and prove Theorem \ref{thm: main theorem 1}.
-In section $2$, we obtain a sharp estimate for the frequency of a holomorphic function with polynomial growth, using which we prove Theorem \ref{thm: effective dimension estimate for holomorphic functions}.
+In section $2$, we obtain { an almost} sharp estimate for the frequency of a holomorphic function with polynomial growth, using which we prove Theorem \ref{thm: effective dimension estimate for holomorphic functions}.
 Holomorphic forms are studied in section $3$, where Theorem \ref{thm: estimate for the dimension of holomorphic forms} is proved; as a separate issue we also prove a Liouville type theorem for eigen-$1$-forms on gradient shrinking Ricci solitons.

 {\bf Acknowledgement:} We would like to thank Professor Huai-Dong Cao, Professor Yashan Zhang for helpful conversations, and Professor Jiaping Wang, Ovidiu Munteanu and Lihan Wang for their interest in this work.
-The first author was partially supported by the National Natural Science fundation of China No.12141101 and No.11971400.
-The second author was supported in part by the Fundamental Research Funds for the Central Universities (No. 20720220042) and Natural Science Foundation of Fujian Province (No. 2022J05007).
+The first author is partially supported by the National Natural Science fundation of China No.12141101 and No.11971400.
+The second author is partially supported by NSFC grant No.12401074, 12371061, 12371081 and Fundamental Research Funds for the Central Universities No. 20720250006.